altamsh04/RandomQuotes-API/README.md

 ## License

-This project is licensed under the MIT License [LICENSE].
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.